What happens after CBP approves my CAPE declaration?

 - Entry status changes from "CBP Processing" to "Allowed"

-- Fee deduction breakdown (contingency percentage applied to each entry based on its tier)
+- Fee breakdown (contingency percentage applied to each entry based on its tier — debited from your account after the refund lands)

 Partial approvals: